 However, we scoured the web for tens of hours and found the answer to these questions.
 We brought back our hours of research, experience, and analysis in a streamlined, hand-curated guide to help you choose the best sewing machine.

 But which one is the right one for you?
-To figure that out, let’s look at what you should expect from any heavy duty sewing machine.
+To figure that out, let’s look at what you should expect from such a machine.

 A Feature Worth Its Weight in Gold

 This feature literally makes or breaks a machine.
 The ‘Gold’ may be an exaggeration, but the weight is the one of the most important – if not essential – feature.
 Lighter machines may have trouble getting through thick or heavy fabrics while heavier machines will easily go through them.

 That being said, you don’t have to search for the cast iron, heavyweight barges of sewing machines past.
 You don’t need to be Superman (or Super Seamstress) to be able to move your machine!
 The important thing is that your new machine weighs just enough for your heavy duty sewing needs.
 That way, you can find a balance between necessary heft and reasonable portability.

 With this primary factor in mind, here is the top list for you!